 The most conventional home remedy for verrucas, salycilic acid is the active ingredient in products such as Bazuka gel, Cuplex, Duofilm, Occlusal, Salactol, Verrugon and Salatec.
 Generally, you paint these products over the skin and they dry out the wart.
 Most form a protective skin over the wart, but some require a plaster over the top.
 Also, most require you to lightly rub away the top of the verruca with a supplied emery board, to help the treatment work its way in.
 Many users have found it useful to soak the verruca for 5 to 10 minutes before applying the treatment, but as ever, follow the instructions on the packet.
 Salicylic acid can irritate the skin around your wart.
 This isn’t usually serious, and can be prevented by applying vaseline around the verruca.
 If the skin does get irritated, you can temporarily stop the treatment for a couple of days.
 Some salicylic acid gels can mark or stain, so be careful not to get them on your clothes or carpets.

 So this works on the premise that a wart needs oxygen to survive – remove the air from the wart and it will die.
-Many patients put a layer of varnish over the verruca and then appy duct tape over the top, protecting the layer of varnish and also reducing the oxygen level further.
+Many patients put a layer of nail varnish over the verruca and then appy duct tape over the top, protecting the layer of varnish and also reducing the oxygen level further.

 Many websites suggest the varnish should be clear.
-I don’t see how the colour of the varnish would make the slightest bit of difference.
+I don’t see how the colour would make the slightest bit of difference.

 Vinegar was one of the first treatments I used.
 I would dab a little over the verruca and then duct tape it up.
 Eventually, I just taped up a small piece of cotton wool soaked in vinegar over the verruca.
 It certainly made the verruca softer, although that could have been the effect of the duct tape rather than acid.